Fifth Anerood Jugnauth cabinet: Controversy on the Prevention of Terrorism Act

 Following the September 11 attacks in the United States, the US government had urged the Mauritian government to pass legislation that aimed to combat terrorism.
-The proposed bill, called the Prevention of Terrorism Act (POTA), was introduced to the Natiional Assembly and contained provisions which gave power to police officers to arrest individuals without a warrant under the criterion of suspicion.
+The proposed bill, called the Prevention of Terrorism Act (POTA), was introduced to the National Assembly and contained provisions which gave power to police officers to arrest individuals without a warrant under the criterion of suspicion.
 It also gave the Commissioner of Police to determine unilaterally whether an organisation suspected of terrorist motives or activities to be banned.

 The latter provision, which proved to be controversial, became a point of consternation between the assembly and the president, Cassam Uteem.
 Uteem declared that he had reservations with certain clauses of the bill, particularly infringing upon freedom.
 Under the constitution, the president has the power to withhold his assent to bills with a request that the assembly should reconsider the bill, along with any proposed amendments that the president may have.
 Having exercised his power, Uteem submitted the bill back for reconsideration along with 10 amendments, including an amendment that the interior minister should consult the president before declaring any person a terrorist.
 However, the government did not approve any of the proposed amendments and passed the legislation once again on 4 February 2002 without amendments.

 Subsequently, under the constitution, Uteem was legally obliged to assent to the bill regardless of whether it was modified or unmodified during its resubmission to the assembly.
 Having no choice and refusing to give his assent once again, Uteem submitted his resignation to the speaker of the National Assembly as president on 15 February 2002.
 He then left Mauritius and subsequently left for Saudi Arabia to do Hajj.

 Vice-president Angidi Chettiar became acting president following Uteem's resignation.
 However, his term would be cut short on 18 February 2002 when he himself also resigned from the vice-presidency, and consequently as acting president, after having announced his refusal to grant assent to the bill.
 Chettiar stated that he preferred to resign rather than grant assent.
 In addition, as a member of the Labour Party, party leader Navin Ramgoolam had requested Chettiar to refuse his assent to POTA.

 Chief Justice Ariranga Pillay succeeded Chettiar as acting president and remained in that capacity until 25 February.
 Pillay eventually granted assent to the bill and became law.